Safety on Shore

 - People watching you may attempt to copy your actions, especially children.

 Dogs are banned from Sunny Sands and Mermaid beaches from 1st May to 30th September.
-Other areas also require dogs to be on leads between these dates.
+Other areas also require dogs to be on leads.

 It is against the law to bring a dog onto a beach where a dog restriction applies.

 It is against the law to have your dog off the lead alongside a beach where a dog restriction applies.

 - You could be fined £100 on the spot, or up to £1000 if it goes to court.